I'm a California-born, author and writing coach, and I live in Berlin and Bulgaria.

 The cabbies in New York led me to some truly delicious food: souvlaki in Queens, fufu in the Bronx, goat curry in Brooklyn.
 Still, in limiting my adventures to the back seat, I sensed I was missing something.
 Then I met Iris and Constance Marie, two lady cab drivers who loved their jobs—and convinced me to become a yellow cab driver myself.

 Driving a cab didn't just change my relationship with the city and my writing.
-It also taught me be more receptive: at least once a shift, a passenger would say or do something that surprised me in a good way.
-I learned to hold my assumptions in check, to have the courage to let people show me who they were.
+It also taught me be more receptive: at least once a shift, a passenger would say or do something that surprised me—in a good way.
+I learned to be more aware of my assumptions, to practice letting people show me who they were.

 A few months into cab driving in New York, I read a Lonely Planet piece about Berlin taxi drivers "who know as much about Nietzsche as they do about sausage."
 I couldn't resist the idea of traveling to Berlin to find out if this was true.

 After just a few taxi adventures in Berlin, after meeting drivers who moonlighted as painters, musicians, and naturopaths—and who approached the driving itself as an art form—I saw the truth in the Lonely Planet's statement.
-And I fell deeply in love with Berlin, where the sense of possibility was just as powerful as the sense of history.
+And I fell deeply in love with Berlin, where the sense of possibility is as palpable as the sense of history.

-In 2011, I moved to Berlin, where I spend most of the year writing, leading writing workshops, and mentoring other writers.
+In 2011, I moved to Berlin, where I spend most of the year writing, leading writing workshops, and offering creative coaching for writers.
 Every summer, I travel to Bulgaria, where my partner and I are building our dream writing retreat in the foothills of the Stara Planina (the Balkan mountain range).